GMDPG98/42spbasecamp_first/README.md

 And for the last but not less important we have the Rush files, presented at Rush00 directory.
 The Rush project was made in a weekend by groups of three campers sorted in each group, the objective was to develop a prototype of a function to print some characters in diferent orders on the screen.

+## Improvements to come

+I will finish the other exercises of 42sp lists and add them here, actually i'm still configuring my setup to code in C, because by now i'm a Windows boy, but i'll change that ("I promise"), and i'll try to improve my actual code, cause in the C03 list exists some errors and bugs that i'll fix.
+And made the code better looking and in shape for a better performance.

+## Bugs

+In C03 exercise, it presents some bugs that would be fixed soon.